 Convenient access to applications

 AMPdoc 2.0 introduces a shortcuts section on the homepage to facilitate access to all programs installed in the distribution.
-Users no longer need to expand any menu to click on the application they need; they can directly select the program from the first page.
+Users no longer need to expand any menu to click on the required application; they can directly select the program from the first page.

 Integrated search engine

-On many occasions, it is necessary to perform web searches that involve opening new tabs, switching windows, and using other browsers—cases in which the active AMPdoc window would sometimes be closed.
-In this version, the search provider Wausearch has been integrated into the homepage in a prominent space, allowing unlimited queries to be launched without losing sight of AMPdoc’s execution context.
+Frequently, it is necessary to perform web searches, which involve opening new tabs, switching windows, or using other browsers—sometimes resulting in the closure of AMPdoc’s active window.
+In this version, the search provider WauSearch has been integrated into a prominent space on the homepage, allowing users to launch as many queries as needed without losing sight of AMPdoc’s execution context.

-The redesign of AMPdoc and its new functionalities necessitate a revised approach to organizing information compared to previous versions.
-The main menu of the distribution is now located at the bottom of the browser window and provides access to informational tables regarding the various document applications installed in AMPdoc, configurable aspects of the distribution, information about the author, intended recipients, licensing, contact options, and social media sharing.
+The redesign of AMPdoc and its new features entail a revised method of organizing information compared to previous versions.
+The main menu of the distribution is located at the bottom of the browser window.
+It provides access to informational tables regarding the various document applications installed in AMPdoc, configurable aspects of the distribution, information about the author, recipients, license, contact options, and redistribution through social networks.

-A suggestion shared by many AMPdoc users was the inclusion of a method for rapid execution of applications most frequently used in daily work.
-In response to this request, AMPdoc has implemented an auto-launch system for applications.
-From the homepage configuration section, users can select up to three preferred startup programs from all available options within the distribution.
-Thus, when AMPdoc initializes, it directly opens the designated applications, minimizing the time required to locate them on the distribution’s homepage.
+A suggestion shared by many AMPdoc users was the possibility of incorporating a quick-execution method for applications most frequently used in daily work.
+AMPdoc has addressed this request by implementing an auto-launch application system.
+From the homepage configuration section, users can select three preferred startup programs from all those available in the distribution.
+Thus, when AMPdoc is launched, it directly opens the designated applications, minimizing the time required to locate them on the distribution’s home screen.

-AMPdoc 2.0 incorporates a facility management system.
-This means that the user can uninstall any applications they are not interested in or do not intend to use, thereby reducing AMPdoc's disk footprint.
-Uninstalling an application involves the complete deletion of the application and its MySQL database, rendering it unrecoverable afterward.
-If recovery is desired at a later time, the disable option should be used instead; this allows any application to be re-enabled whenever needed.
+AMPdoc 2.0 incorporates a system for managing installations.
+This allows users to uninstall any applications they do not need or intend to use, thereby reducing AMPdoc’s disk footprint.
+Uninstalling an application results in its complete deletion, including its MySQL database, and it cannot be recovered afterward.
+If recovery is desired at a later time, the disable option should be used instead.
+This enables any application to be reactivated whenever needed.

 ICA-AtoM operational

 One of the main issues with the previous version was the execution flaw in ICA-AtoM, a program designed for archival automation.
 The complexity of its configuration and installation had prevented a simple solution until now.
-ICA-AtoM is now operating stably after resolving certain source code issues entirely unrelated to AMPdoc.
-Specifically, ICA-AtoM experienced problems during the loading process of the Symfony libraries and the Qubit module, due to incorrect absolute paths being set in the application’s cache access points.
-With AMPdoc 2.0, it is now possible to extract the distribution, execute it, and run it directly with ICA-AtoM without modifying any parameters.
+ICA-AtoM is now operating stably after resolving several issues in its source code—issues entirely unrelated to AMPdoc.
+Specifically, ICA-AtoM experienced problems during the loading of the Symfony libraries and the Qubit module, due to incorrect absolute paths being set in the application’s cache access points.
+With AMPdoc 2.0, it is now possible to extract the distribution, execute it, and run ICA-AtoM directly without modifying any parameters.
 Should the AMPdoc folder change location on the computer or USB drive, it will suffice to delete the cache folder at the path «AMPdoc\htdocs\icaatom\cache»; this forces ICA-AtoM to correctly reconstruct all paths to adapt to AMPdoc’s new location.

 Newly installed applications

-In addition to the applications available in version 1.0, a significant portion of the software suite has been updated and improved.
-In many cases, applications have been upgraded to more recent versions whenever possible, and new ones have been incorporated, including TemaTres, Concrete, BEdita, B2Evolution, MediaWiki, Serposcope, and Selfoss.
+In addition to the applications available in version 1.0, a significant update and enhancement process has been carried out on the software suite.
+In many cases, applications have been upgraded to more recent versions whenever possible, and new ones have been incorporated.
+These include TemaTres, Concrete, BEdita, B2Evolution, MediaWiki, Serposcope, and Selfoss.

 What can be done with the new AMPdoc

 With AMPdoc 1.0, it was possible to automate a library, archive, museum, or documentation center, as well as design their information portals, generate collaborative processes and workflows, blogs, content aggregation, and web positioning.
 With AMPdoc 2.0, a further step is taken in creating an ecosystem of documentary technologies and applications.
-It is now possible to create vocabularies and documentary languages using the TemaTres application, manage semantic websites with BEdita, utilize MIT’s leading CMS software, Concrete, manage blog networks with B2Evolution, develop collaborative Wikis, perform SEO-SEM with Serposcope, and manage RSS news feeds using the lightweight Selfoss application.
+It is now possible to create vocabularies and documentary languages using the TemaTres application, manage semantic websites with BEdita, utilize the primary CMS software from MIT via Concrete, manage blog networks with B2Evolution, develop collaborative Wikis, perform SEO-SEM with Serposcope, and manage RSS news feeds using the lightweight Selfoss application.

 AMPdoc available in Spanish, Portuguese, French, and English